 Tod Sacerdoti, VP, Display & Video Ad Products, Yahoo!

 As agency holding companies look to connect their clients to new ad and marketing technology – including trading desks – , opportunities and challenges arise.
 Service-side executives charged with tech strategy explore what they see in the year ahead.

 Mac Delaney, Head of Programmatic, Merkle

 Zach Rodgers, Managing Editor, AdExchanger – Moderator

 The buzz around native advertising and content marketing continues to grow.
 But how are they different and what are the different considerations with each format?
-This panel will share insights from the marketer, publisher and vendor points of view on how to include them in your marketing programs.
+This panel will share insights on how to include them in a marketer’s programs.